 MLA has made arrangements with the Hampton Inn Chicago/Downtown, 68 East Wacker Place, Chicago, 60601.
 Make your reservation for summit 2 for the night of September 27, 2018.

-Note: The hotel is across the street from the meeting place, and provides breakfast.
+Note: The hotel is across the street from the meeting place, and provides a complimentary breakfast.

 Contact Mary Langman if you need assistance.

 MLA plans balanced representation of librarian leaders and participating organizations.
 The committee estimates the second summit will convene fifteen to twenty librarians and fifteen to twenty participating organization representatives.

 - have professional knowledge, expertise, and interest in the summit theme;

 - attendance at the September 27–28, 2018, summit in Chicago (September 27, 2018, noon, to September 28, 2018, 3:00 p.m.);